Marcell Ozuna Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Nationals pitching staff ranks last in MLB.

-- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Nationals have a 4.66 team ERA that ranks 24th among all league pitching staffs.

-- The Nationals rank 25th in baseball in home runs given up (83 total, 1.4 per game).
+- Nationals pitchers combine to rank 23rd in baseball in home runs given up (83 total, 1.3 per game).

-- Gray gets the start for the Nationals, his 13th of the season.
-He is 4-5 with a 3.09 ERA and 55 strikeouts in 67 2/3 innings pitched.
+- Gore makes the start for the Nationals, his 13th of the season.
+He is 3-4 with a 3.66 ERA and 80 strikeouts in 64 2/3 innings pitched.

-- His most recent appearance came on Friday against the Philadelphia Phillies, when the righty went 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- The left-hander's last time out came on Saturday against the Philadelphia Phillies, when he threw six innings, surrendering three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.